 Culture Is Built Daily

-Leaders shape it whether they realize it or not.
-Every decision sends a message.
+Leaders shape it whether they realise it or not, as every decision sends a message.
 The question is whether it’s the right one.